Details

 With its dextrous command of abundant sources – from rich archive materials and eyewitness accounts to testimony from mercenaries and CIA operatives – Soundtrack to a Coup d’Etat never misses a beat in a disturbing story mired in colonial machinations.

-Followed by an in-person Q&A with director Johan Grimonprez, hosted by Dr Mykaell Riley, Director of Black Music Research Unit.
+The screening on Thursday 21 November was followed by an in-person Q&A with director Johan Grimonprez, hosted by Dr Mykaell Riley, Director of Black Music Research Unit.

 Screening times and booking